-(3) This course prepares the paramedic student to identify single and multi-lead cardiac rhythms and treat those rhythms considered to be life-threatening with electrical therapy.
+This course prepares the Paramedic student to identify single and multi-lead cardiac rhythms and treat those rhythms considered to be life-threatening with electrical therapy.
 The skills taught include defibrillation, cardioversion, and cardiac rhythm interpretation.
 It will also prepare the student to assess, manage, and treat various cardiovascular emergencies that include ventricular fibrillation, bradycardia, tachycardia, myocardial infarction, cardiogenic shock, pulmonary edema, angina pectoris, congestive heart failure, hypertension, PEA (pulseless electrical activity), and asystole.
 This course will be offered for 3 credits (2 theory / 1 lab).
-Prerequisite: must have completed EMS 204 and EMS 206.
+Prerequisite: Must have completed EMS 204 and EMS 206.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.

-EMS 211 Paramedic Care for Medical Emergencies and ACLS (4)
+EMS 211 Paramedic Care for Medical Emergencies and ACLS

-This course prepares the paramedic to identify, assess, manage, and treat various medical emergencies.
-Topics include neurology, endocrinology, allergies and anaphylaxis, gastroenterology, urology, toxicology, environmental conditions, infectious and communicable diseases, behavioral and psychiatric disorders, gynecological and obstetrical emergencies, and associated pharmacological interventions.
-This course will be offered for 4 credits (3 credits of lecture /1 credit of skills lab) Prerequisite: must have completed EMS 204 and EMS 206.
+This course prepares the Paramedic to identify, assess, manage, and treat various medical emergencies.
+Topics include Neurology, Endocrinology, Allergies and Anaphylaxis, Gastroenterology, Urology, Toxicology, Environmental Conditions, Infectious and Communicable Diseases, Behavioral and Psychiatric Disorders, Gynecological and Obstetrical Emergencies, and associated pharmacological interventions.
+This course will be offered for 4 credits (3 credits of Lecture / 1 credit of Skills Lab) Prerequisite: Must have completed EMS 204 and EMS 206.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.

-EMS 212 Paramedic Trauma Emergencies and (3-4)International Trauma Life Support (ITLS)
+EMS 212 Paramedic Trauma Emergencies and International Trauma Life Support (ITLS)

 This course prepares the student to identify, assess, manage, and treat various types of trauma emergencies.
-Topics include trauma systems, mechanism of injury, soft-tissue trauma, burns, head and face trauma, spinal trauma, thoracic trauma, abdominal trauma, and musculoskeletal trauma.
+Topics include Trauma Systems; Mechanism of Injury; Soft-Tissue Trauma; Burns, Head and Face Trauma; Spinal Trauma; Thoracic Trauma; Abdominal Trauma; and Musculoskeletal Trauma.
 Skills include trauma assessment, splinting, bandaging, spinal immobilization, IV therapy, chest decompression, and associated pharmacological interventions.
 This course will be offered for 4 credits (3 theory / 1 lab).
-Prerequisite: must have completed EMS 210 and EMS 211.
+Prerequisite: Must have completed EMS 210 and EMS 211.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.

-EMS 214 Pediatrics and Special Considerations for (3) the Paramedic and Pediatric Advanced Life Support
+EMS 214 Pediatrics and Special Considerations for the Paramedic and Pediatric Advanced Life Support

-This course prepares the paramedic to identify, assess, manage, and treat age related emergencies and other special challenges.
+This course prepares Paramedic to identify, assess, manage, and treat age related emergencies and other special challenges.
 The student will also be introduced to the concept of assessment based management.
-Topics include neonatology, pediatrics, geriatrics, abuse and assault, and patients with special challenges.
-Prerequisite: must have completed EMS 210 and EMS 211.
+Topics include Neonatology, Pediatrics, Geriatrics, Abuse and Assault, and Patients with Special Challenges.
+Prerequisite: Must have completed EMS 210 and EMS 211.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.

-EMS 215 Assessment Based Management and (3) Operations for the Paramedic
+EMS 215 Assessment Based Management and Operations for the Paramedic

-This course will contain the principles of assessment-based Mmnagement that will teach the paramedic student how to implement a plan for patients with common complaints.
-The course will also prepare the paramedic to the concepts of medical incident command, ambulance and rescue operations, hazardous materials, incident, and crime scene awareness.
-Prerequisite: must have completed EMS 210 and EMS 211.
+This course will contain the principles of Assessment Based Management that will teach the paramedic student how to implement a plan for patients with common complaints.
+The course will also prepare the Paramedic to the concepts of medical incident command, ambulance and rescue operations, hazardous materials, incident, and crime scene awareness.
+Prerequisite: Must have completed EMS 210 and EMS 211.
 This course cannot be used for an Associate of Arts (A.A.), Associate of Science (A.S.), Bachelor of Arts (B.A.), or Bachelor of Science (B.S.) degree, and may not be transferable for other baccalaureate degrees in Nevada.